Naitik4516/Gravia/README.md

   * Gmail, Google Drive, Google Calendar
   * OneDrive, Notion
   * Instagram, Facebook, X (Twitter), Reddit, and more\!
-* **Headless Music Playback:** Enjoy your favorite tunes without needing to have a music application visible.
-Gravia can play songs in the background, freeing up your screen.
 * **Agentic RAG:** Leverage Gravia's powerful Agentic Retrieval-Augmented Generation (RAG) to provide your own custom data, allowing you to create a truly personalized assistant that knows your specific information.
 * **Multimodal Understanding:** Gravia isn't just a voice assistant.
 It understands and processes **audio, video, images, and text**, allowing for a richer, more natural interaction.
 * **Built-in File Utilities:** Perform common file operations with ease, including converting any file format to any other format, and merging or splitting PDFs.